UPN Client Sign-In

 Where default is the default AD domain specified in Workspot Control under “Setup > Configuration > User Registration and Authentication.”

-These credentials are verified by your AD server.
+These credentials are verified by your AD domain controller.

 Prerequisite